Laughing Buddha is not worshipped or prayed to,

 but just displayed as an auspicious symbol.

-Best identified by his projected belly and ever green grin, the happy Buddha provides with several Feng Shui benefits for your home.
-Known by several names i.e. Ho Tei, Hotai, laughing Buddha and Happy Buddha, he is a symbol of prosperity, good fortune and contentment.
+Best identified by his projected belly and ever green grin, the Budai provides with several Feng Shui benefits for your home.
+Known by several names i.e. Ho Tei, Hotai, laughing Buddha and happy Buddha, he is a symbol of prosperity, good fortune and contentment.

 Lucky Mascot in China and Taiwan

-The Feng Shui Buddha’s image is a constant fixture in homes in the entire China and Taiwan and you will not find a single Chinese restaurant where a Feng Shui Buddha statue is not prominently displayed.
+The Feng Shui Budai’s image is a constant fixture in homes in the entire China and Taiwan and you will not find a single Chinese restaurant where a Feng Shui Budai statue is not prominently displayed.
 His fat belly is rubbed for "good luck" and is believed to grant wishes to those looking for prosperity.
-It's said that the larger the Feng Shui Buddha’s belly, the more prominently the wish will be fulfilled.
-The delightful image of the laughing Buddha will bring positive and strong energy to a room.
+It's said that the larger the Feng Shui Budai’s belly, the more prominently the wish will be fulfilled.
+The delightful image of the Budai will bring positive and strong energy to a room.

 Right Placement is Necessary